 Unlike personal injury cases, the goal of an environmental injustice case is not always to seek compensation.
 Sometimes this comes in the form of trying to right a wrong.
 This can be a change in the living or working environment of the people impacted to restore their rights to environmental justice.
 The outcome often depends on the situation and your specific goals for restitution.

 No matter the causes of environmental injustice, you are entitled to justice.
-Call Ben Crump Law, PLLC at (800) 959-1444 for a free case evaluation with a member of our legal team.
-There is no upfront cost for help.
+Call Ben Crump Law, PLLC for a free case evaluation.
+There is no upfront cost for our legal services.
 We are here to help you.